MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/09-create-power-bi-dashboard.md

 1. Notice that the tile describes the last refresh time (which done when loading the data model in Power BI Desktop).

-*You’ll refresh the dataset in the next exercise.
+*You’ll refresh the semantic model in the next exercise.
 Depending on your data and report, you can do an adhoc data refresh anytime or set a schedule.
 However, scheduled refreshes require gateways that we aren't able to configure for this lab.
 So from Power BI Desktop, you'll perform a manual data refresh, and then upload the file to your workspace.*

-## **Refresh the Dataset**
+## **Refresh the Semantic model**

 In this exercise, you'll first load sales order data for June 2020 into the **AdventureWorksDW2020** database.
 You'll then open your Power BI Desktop file, perform a data refresh, and then upload the file to your workspace.